Step 1: Controlling Tank by Subscribing to the Joy Topic

 ../../_images/step1-node-graph.png

-The actual display depends on the settings of rqt_graph; if you set the combo box in the upper left corner of rqt_graph and the checkboxes in the area below it to the same settings as shown above, you will see the same graph.
+The actual display depends on rqt_graph settings.
+If you set the combo box in rqt_graph’s upper left and the checkboxes below it to match the figure above, you should see a similar graph.

-In any case, this graph shows that the joy topic published by the choreonoid_joy node is subscribed to by the choreonoid node, and there is a connection between the two nodes.
+In any case, this graph shows that the joy topic published by the choreonoid_joy node is subscribed by the choreonoid node, with a connection between the two nodes.

-When ROS is used for control communication as shown in this example, we can not only communicate with each other but also cooperate with the ROS tools in this way.
-Many useful tools are available in ROS and being able to utilize them is a big advantage when introducing ROS.
+Using ROS for control communication like this not only enables communication but also allows leveraging ROS tools.
+Many useful tools are available in ROS, and being able to utilize them is a major advantage of introducing ROS.

-In Step 1, we have run the following ROS nodes so far.
+In Step 1, we’ve run the following ROS nodes so far:

 • choreonoid_joy